Ritik-Garg-06/To-Do-Project/README.md

 A standout feature of the To-Do Project is its voice command functionality.
 By leveraging the microphone icon, users can effortlessly dictate notes and tasks, reducing the reliance on manual data entry and enhancing productivity.

-## License Information

-The To-Do Project operates under the permissive MIT License, granting users the freedom to utilize and adapt it for personal or commercial purposes.
-Detailed license terms are available in the project's [LICENSE](LICENSE) file.

 ---

 This expansive documentation aims to provide a comprehensive understanding of the To-Do Project's capabilities, ensuring that you can effectively manage tasks and notes with precision and ease.
 Should you need further information or support, do not hesitate to reach out.

-Thank you for choosing the To-Do Project, your partner in efficient task and note management.
+Thank you for choosing the To-Do Project.